colinbinion/deployingToHerokuWithPostgresqlAndKnex/README.md

 };
 ```

-* Now create a .env file and then add the connection to your .env file as an environment variable called DATABASE_URL
+* Now create a .env file and then add the connection from your knexfile.js to your .env file as an environment variable called DATABASE_URL

 ```
 //in the .env file